Applications of H\"uckel-Su-Schrieer-Heeger method. I. Carbon-carbon bond lengths in polycyclic aromatic hydrocarbons: Introduction

 On the theory side there are convergence problems of quantum-mechanical calculations with respect to the orbital basis sets and the electronic-correlation contributions.
 These problems become especially acute with the growing size of the studied molecules.
 As it has been already in the past, a carefully crafted semi-empirical quantum approach may come to the rescue.

-In the two recent papers by Stolarczyk and Krygowski~\cite{Stol2017a,Stol2017b} a very simple Augmented H\"{u}ckel Molecular Orbital (AugHMO) model has been designed for this purpose.
+In the two recent papers by Stolarczyk and Krygowski~\cite{Stol2020a,Stol2020b} a very simple Augmented H\"{u}ckel Molecular Orbital (AugHMO) model has been designed for this purpose.
 It allows for a qualitative, as well as quantitative, study of the bond-length variation in general $\pi$-electron molecules (i.e., those which are planar or locally planar).
-The simplest realization of the AugHMO model, the the H\"{u}ckel-Su-Schrieffer-Heeger (HSSH) method, was parametrized~\cite{Stol2017b} for the $\pi$-electron hydrocarbons and all-carbon molecules.
-It was demonstrated~\cite{Stol2017b} that the HSSH method is capable of fairly accurate description of the C--C bond lengths in a variety of $\pi$-electron hydrocarbons and carbon systems, including polyacetylene, fullerene C$_{60}$, and graphene.
+The simplest realization of the AugHMO model, the the H\"{u}ckel-Su-Schrieffer-Heeger (HSSH) method, was parametrized~\cite{Stol2020b} for the $\pi$-electron hydrocarbons and all-carbon molecules.
+It was demonstrated~\cite{Stol2020b} that the HSSH method is capable of a very good description of the C-C bond lengths in a variety of $\pi$-electron hydrocarbons and carbon systems, including fullerene C$_{60}$, polyacetylene, and graphene.

-In the present paper we employ the HSSH method to calculate the equilibrium C--C bond lengths for a set of the polycyclic aromatic hydrocarbons (PAHs).
+In the present paper we employ the HSSH method to calculate the equilibrium C-C bond lengths for a set of the polycyclic aromatic hydrocarbons (PAHs).
 These are precisely the molecules whose spectroscopic properties were summarized and analysed in a review paper by Riegel and M\"{u}llen~\cite{Riegel2010}.
 These PAHs have been obtained by chemical synthesis (many of them by M\"{u}llen and his coworkers), but in most cases no diffraction data of sufficient quality is available to provide us with their geometries.
 On the other hand, these PAHs are rather big (up to 96 C atoms), and \textit{ab initio} methods of quantum chemistry are too expensive for a reliable geometry optimization.

 In our paper we keep the classification of PAHs, as well as the numbering of the molecules, employed in Ref.~\cite{Riegel2010}: \begin{itemize} \item Clarenes (i.e., all-benzenoid PAHs): molecules \textbf{1} -- \textbf{14}, see Sec.~\ref{sec:clar}, Figs.~\ref{fig:clar1} and \ref{fig:clar2}. \item K-region PAHs: molecules \textbf{15} -- \textbf{20} (plus ovalene), see Sec.~\ref{sec:K-region}, Figs.~\ref{fig:PCO} and \ref{fig:KPAHs2}. \item Phenacenes: molecules \textbf{21} -- \textbf{25}, see Sec.~\ref{sec:phen}, Fig.~\ref{fig:phen}. \item Rylenes: molecules \textbf{26} -- \textbf{29}, see Sec.~\ref{sec:ryl}, Fig.~\ref{fig:ryl}. \item Acenes: molecules \textbf{30} -- \textbf{34} (plus naphthalene), see Sec.~\ref{sec:ace}, Fig.~\ref{fig:ace}. \end{itemize}